WindowsAzure-TrainingKit-RU/Demo-BuildClips/Segment1.md

 1. Talk about Facebook Authentication with DotNetOpenAuth.
 Open **App_Start/AuthConfig.cs**

 	> **Speaking Point**: We can now easily use DotNetOpenAuth for handling authentication with a variety of identity providers.
 In this application we are using Facebook for authentication.
-You can see how easy it is to setup Facebook authenticaiton in just a few lines of code.
-Similarly you could setup Google, Microsoft, and Twitter authentication.
+You can see how easy it is to set up Facebook authenticaiton in just a few lines of code.
+Similarly you could set up Google, Microsoft, and Twitter authentication.
 	>
 	> In addition to supporting Facebook authentication, we also have added a Facebook Application template in the ASP.NET Updates that makes it easy to build a Facebook App using the Facebook C# SDK.